This post is part of a series about reading fluency. The other relevant posts are listed below:

 How Do We Measure Rate and Accuracy?

-For ORF tasks, it is essential that students be provided with passages to read at a level appropriate to their individual abilities, either at their grade-level or at their instructional-level (Hudson et al., 2022, p.
+For ORF tasks, it is essential that students be provided with passages to read at a level appropriate to their individual abilities, either at their grade level or at their instructional level (Hudson et al., 2022, p.
 99).
-Note that instructional level passages are those that students can read with approximately 90-95% accuracy with some guidance from the educator).
+Note that instructional level passages are those that students can read with approximately 90-95% accuracy.
 In order to identify passages appropriate for an ORF assessment, educators can copy a passage from a novel or textbook that students are reading or choose from a variety of programs or websites that offer leveled passages, including Reading A-Z, ReadWorks, k12reader and Read Naturally.

 Additionally, it is important to remember that supporting students’ reading fluency does not simply mean trying to get them to read as fast as possible.
-In fact, Jan Hasbrouck cites a 2021 study by White et al. that identified the benefits of attaining a WCPM score between the 50th and 75th percentile, with no evidence of a benefit beyond the 75th percentile (Loftus & Sappington, 2024).
+In fact, Jan Hasbrouck cites a 2021 study by White et al. that identified the benefits of attaining a WCPM score from the 50th and up to around the 90th percentile, but that there is no evidence of a benefit beyond the 90th percentile (Loftus & Sappington, 2025).
 In other words, faster does not always equal better, and at some point, an increased rate will sacrifice comprehension.

 How Do We Measure Prosody?